facebook/prophet/README.md

 ### Windows

 On Windows, PyStan requires a compiler so you'll need to [follow the instructions](http://pystan.readthedocs.io/en/latest/windows.html).
 The key step is installing a recent [C++ compiler](http://landinghub.visualstudio.com/visual-cpp-build-tools).

+### Linux

+Make sure compilers (gcc, g++) and Python development tools (python-dev) are installed.
+If you are using a VM, be aware that you will need at least 2GB of memory to run PyStan.

+### Anaconda

+Use `conda install gcc` to set up gcc.
+The easiest way to install Prophet is through conda-forge: `conda install -c conda-forge fbprophet`.

 ## Changelog